Why do I do what I do?

 - Trained in ACT – Acceptance and Commitment Therapy at ACT Academie.

-- Mindfulness studies and trainings with amongst others Christopher Germer (Harvard Medical School), John Peacock (Oxford Mindfulness Center), Christine Brähler (University of Glasgow), Kristin Neff (University of Texas), Christina Feldman (Oxford Gaia House)
+- Mindfulness studies and trainings with amongst others Christopher Germer (Harvard Medical School), John Peacock (Oxford Mindfulness Centre), Christine Brähler (University of Glasgow), Kristin Neff (University of Texas), Christina Feldman (Oxford Gaia House)

 - Member of Moment vzw – Belgian professional association of people working with mindfulness.